Auto Insurance Claim Advice

 They will however acknowledge that the rights of recovery for deductibles are yours, so you should try to collect your deductible yourself.

-Some insurance carriers will mention this so they do not have to keep sending letters, and continue to service the claim (time and money spent) regarding the progress of their recovery.
+Some insurance carriers will mention this so they do not have to keep on sending you letters regarding the progress of their recovery and so they do not have to continue on servicing the claim (additional time and money spent on their part).

 This is partially true.
 You do not have subrogation of rights to the money they recover for the damages, but your policy does.